Opinion: Eight months of long Covid brought me to the brink

 I've had more than 50 symptoms ranging from cognitive impairment, insomnia, vertigo, extreme light and sound sensitivity, and fatigue to convulsion-like shaking, slurred speech, hair loss, muscle weakness, anxiety.
 The majority occurred simultaneously.
 The ability to write marks a significant improvement; for six months I couldn't do it.
 Still, I haven't had a symptom-free day since November 6, 2020, the day I tested positive for Covid-19.

 One of the most sinister things about long Covid-19 is its ability to hide from testing.
-The very nature of our syndrome compels us to question ourselves ad nauseum until we capitulate in exhaustion.
+The very nature of our syndrome compels us to question ourselves ad nauseam until we capitulate in exhaustion.
 OK, then why can't I walk without panting?
 Why can't I follow along in conversations even though listening is what I do for a living?

-The mental gymnastics I went through each time the cage cha-chinked shut around my head for an MRI or a technician tacked electrodes to my head for an EEG were exhausting.
+The mental gymnastics I went through each time the cage cha-chinked shut around my head for an MRI or a technician tacked electrodes to my head for an EEG was exhausting.
 I was terrified of something showing up, yet I desperately wanted proof because with proof there might be a solution.
 But nothing abnormal ever showed.

 Drowning in fog